srobo/volunteer-emails/SR2022/2022-04-09-competition-information-pack.md

 ## Reimbursements
 If you have made any expenditures for the competition, please remember to claim your money back.
 Please speak to the competition team committee about approving refunds.

-Unfortunately we are unable to cover expenses for getting to the competition this year.
+Unfortunately we are unable to cover expenses for getting to the competition or for accommodation this year.

 ## Safeguarding
 All volunteers are required to read the [safeguarding policy](https://opsmanual.studentrobotics.org/about-the-charity/safeguarding).
 Please ensure you have read this ahead of time, and e-mail safeguarding@studentrobotics.org to confirm you have read and understood it.